-- Pattern I: A minimum of six half courses (one must be a research methods course and three must normally be foundational courses or equivalent) and a master's thesis (credit value four half courses).
+- Pattern I: A minimum of six half courses (one must be a research methods course) and a master's thesis (credit value four half courses).

-- Pattern II: A minimum of eight half courses (one must be a research course and three must normally be foundational courses or equivalent) and a master's project (credit value two half courses).
+- Pattern II: A minimum of eight half courses (one must be a research course) and a master's project (credit value two half courses).

 A colloquium must be held before the student begins work on the thesis.